gitter-lab/SINGE/README.md

 It runs SINGE on `data1/X_SCODE_data.mat` and writes the results to the `Output` directory.

 ### Compiled MATLAB code with R2018a runtime
-Requires Bash and the MATLAB R2018a runtime library, which can be downloaded from https://www.mathworks.com/products/compiler/matlab-runtime.html
+Requires Linux, Bash, and the MATLAB R2018a runtime library, which can be downloaded from https://www.mathworks.com/products/compiler/matlab-runtime.html
 In addition, the compiled SINGE executables and the wrapper scripts `SINGE.sh`, `run_SINGE_GLG_Test.sh`, and `run_SINGE_Aggregate.sh` from this repository are required.
 Starting with release 0.4.0, the compiled executables `SINGE_GLG_Test` and `SINGE_Aggregate` are available from the [GitHub releases page](https://github.com/gitter-lab/SINGE/releases).
 The executables must be in the same directory as the wrapper scripts.